Dominique Phinot

 Dominique Phinot (c.
 1510 – c.
 1556) was a Franco-Flemish composer of the Renaissance, active in Italy and southern France.
 He was highly regarded at the time for his motets, which anticipate the style of Palestrina, and in addition he was an early pioneer of polychoral writing.

 Life

 He may have been French in origin, since Girolamo Cardano, writing about him in his Theonoston (1560) called him "Gallus", and French was evidently his native language.
 Few details of his life are known with certainty, but some inferences can be made.
 Much of his career he spent in Italy, and he worked at both the court and cathedral in Urbino in 1544 and 1545.
 Some of his life he also probably spent in Lyon, as evidenced by several publications there, the music of which contains items of local interest; in addition the dedications are to citizens of Lyon.
 While stylistically some of his music seems likely to have been connected with Venice, there is no evidence of his activity there; however he published two books of psalm settings in Venice in 1554.

 According to Cardano he was executed for "homosexual practices", probably in Lyon in 1556.
+Cardano relates that 'Jacob Bonfadius, a man otherwise not in the last place among the erudite, because of copulation with boys (a most vile and sordid thing), was beheaded in prison and publicly burned ... the French Dominique Phinot, a distinguished musician, was also killed in the same way for a very similar folly'.